deve-sh/calit.js/README.md

 # calit.js
 A JavaScript Utility For a Calendar Widget.

-Visit <a href='https://deve-sh.github.io/calitjs' target='_blank'>the page</a> for the entire guide and documentation.
+Visit <a href='https://deve-sh.github.io/calitjs' target='_blank'>this page</a> for the entire guide and documentation.